 The total initial drug reimbursement amount of each claim (meaning the amount the PBM paid the pharmacy when it submitted the claim; the amount should not include the dispensing fee).

-The total initial reimbursement of any dispensing fee;
+The total initial reimbursement of any dispensing fee.

-The reconciled percentage of “discount” applied to each claim.
+The reconciled percentage of “discount” applied to each claim or batch of claims.

-The total final reimbursement amount for each drug claim after reconciliation.
+The total final reimbursement amount for each drug claim or batch of claims after reconciliation.
 This should not include the dispensing fee amount.

 The difference between the total initial drug reimbursement amount and the final reconciled amount for each drug.
 Request the dollar amount and percentage differences.